UBC-Snowbots/Snowflake/README.md

 - Only commit files that are essential for the system to run; do not put any photos or videos in here
 - All files **must** be formatted properly.
 Formatting will be enforced with the `clang-format` tool.
     - To check and fix formatting, from the `Snowflake` folder run `./clang_format/fix_formatting.sh BRANCH_NAME`, where `BRANCH_NAME` is the name of the branch you intend to merge your code into (ex. `iarrc` or `core`).
 This script will fix any improperly formatted code, but will refuse to change any files with uncommited changes (to prevent you losing work)

+### Pull Requests
+Below are some notes we would like to highlight about pull requests:
+- When your pull requests receive comments, please reply to each comment individually.
+- Once your branch has been merged, please delete the branch.
+- If there were any fixes that were specific to resources you found (eg. stackoverflow thread), please comment them into the PR for future reference.

 ### Coding Conventions
 - Every **.cpp** and **.h** file should start with